futurefest2025/futurefest2025.github.io/code-of-conduct.md

 At Future Fest, we are committed to providing a welcoming, inclusive, and safe environment for everyone participating in our bootcamp.
 This Code of Conduct outlines our expectations for behavior and the consequences for unacceptable behavior.

-By attending the bootcamp at Trade Tower, Kathmandu, all participants—including attendees, mentors, speakers, sponsors, organizers, and volunteers—agree to abide by this Code of Conduct.
+By attending the bootcamp at Taj Banquet, Kathmandu, all participants—including attendees, mentors, speakers, sponsors, organizers, and volunteers—agree to abide by this Code of Conduct.

 ----------